chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 * The Middle Path: A philosophy of moderation and enlightenment imported from the west, which has found a strong foothold among the merchant and intellectual classes.

 #### Relations
-* Sihai & Nihon: Ayokha is a respected peer and crucial trading partner.
+* Sihai & Nihori: Ayokha is a respected peer and crucial trading partner.
 It absorbs their cultural and religious ideas, but remixes them into something uniquely Ayokhan.
-It is far enough away to avoid being dominated by Sihai, and its navy is strong enough to command Nihon's respect.
+It is far enough away to avoid being dominated by Sihai, and its navy is strong enough to command Nihori's respect.
 * The Western Sea-Lanes: Ayokha is the eastern terminus for Kahfagian and other western traders.
 It views them as wealthy, strange, and occasionally crude partners, vital for the flow of gold and exotic goods from the west.
 * Inland Tribes: A relationship of uneasy tribute and mutual need.
 The capital needs the jungle's resources and warriors; the tribes desire the finished goods and protection of the kingdom.